MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-close-reopen-delete-cases.md

 ---
-title: "Close, reopen, delete, or upgrade an eDiscovery (Standard) cases"
+title: "Close, reopen, delete, or upgrade eDiscovery (Standard) cases"
 description: "This article describes how to manage eDiscovery (Standard) cases.
-This includes closing a case, reopening a closed case, and deleting a case." f1.keywords:
+This includes closing a case, reopening a closed case, deleting a case, and upgrading a case to eDiscovery (Premium)." f1.keywords:
 - NOCSH
 ms.author: robmazz